-According to data tracked by AirDNA.CO, Park County has seen a 66 percent increase (from 335 to 555) in the number of short-term rental units (STRs) since 2019.
-The rapid increase in STRs in Park County is contributing to growing concerns about rising housing costs, housing availability, and associated impacts on the workforce and economy.
+According to data tracked by AirDNA.CO, Park County saw a 66 percent increase (from 335 to 555) in the number of short-term rental units (STRs) between 2019 and 2023.
+While the number of active STR listings fluctuates from quarter to quarter and year to year, STRs in Park County are contributing to growing concerns about rising housing costs, housing availability, and associated impacts on the workforce and economy.
 Park County held a series of listening sessions with the community in 2019 to discuss possible approaches for consideration.
 No action was taken at that time, in part, because the Board felt it was necessary to update the Land Use Plan before making significant changes to the regulations.

 More than 660 people who weighed in on key policy choices related to short-term rentals as part of the Plan Park County process in October 2022.
 Responses indicate that, at a countywide level, a majority of respondents favor a proactive (36.65%) or moderate approach (24.43%) to the County regulating STRs.
-Percentages at the planning area level are far more mixed, with the Clark, Middle South Fork, and Upper South Fork Planning Areas having the highest percentage of respondents that supported a limited approach.
+Percentages at the planning area level are far more mixed, with the Clark and Upper South Fork Planning Areas having the highest percentage of respondents that supported a limited approach.